TosbackCgusBridge-Bot/CGUs-versions/Ebay/Privacy Policy.md

 **Children's Privacy**

-Our websites are general audience websites, and it and all of our Services are not intended for children under the age of 13.
+Our websites are general audience websites, and our Services are not intended for children under the age of 13.
 We do not knowingly collect personal information from users in this age group.

 **Third Party Privacy Practices**